jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 ...
 ```

-Source your `~/.zshrc` file for the changes to take effect:
+Source the `~/.zshrc` file for the changes to take effect:

 ```bash
 source ~/.zshrc